 </script>

-The JavaScript code above will retrieve the comments using the fetch API and append them to the comments container.
+The JavaScript code above will retrieve the comments using the fetch API and add them to the comments container.

 JavaScript Tip The fetch API interface can retrieve an external resource using asynchronous communication and therefore isn't render-blocking (which can impact site speed).